- Potatoes1 Poundcut into 1-inch cubes

 - Remove from heat and drain all the water.
 Let the chickpeas cool before using.

-Nutrition Facts for Aloo Chana & Halwa (does not include whole wheat chappatis):
+Nutrition Facts for Aloo Chana ONLY (does not include Halwa or Whole Wheat Chappatis):